nf-core/coproid/paper/paper.md

 Figure 1 describes the newest workflow:

-1. Quality check of the input fastq reads [andrews_fastqc_2010].
+1. Quality check of the input fastq reads with FastQC [Andrews:2010].
 1. Fastp is used to remove adapters and low-complexity reads [Chen:2018].
-1. Mapping of pre-processed reads to multiple reference genomes [`Bowtie2`](https://bowtie-bio.sourceforge.net/bowtie2).
+1. Mapping of pre-processed reads to multiple reference genomes with Bowtie2 [Langmead:2018].
-1. Lowest Common Ancestor analysis with sam2lca [Borry2022] to retain only genome specific reads, i.e. reads that aligned equally well to multiple references were identify as belonging to a Lower Common Ancestor and removed from the read counts.
-The sam2lca read counts were normalised by the size of the genome.
-First, a normalisation factor was calculated per reference, or source species (sp):
+1. Lowest Common Ancestor analysis with sam2lca [Borry:2022] to retain only genome specific reads, i.e. reads that align equally well to multiple references are identified as belonging to a Lower Common Ancestor and removed from the read counts.
+The sam2lca read counts are normalised by the size of the genome.
+First, a normalisation factor is calculated per reference, or source species (sp):

 $$
 NormalisationFactor_{sp}  = AverageReferenceLength / ReferenceLength_{sp}
 $$

-The normalised read counts were then calculated by:
+The normalised read counts are then calculated by:

 $$
 NormalisedReads_{sp}  = sam2lcaReads_{sp} * NormalisationFactor_{sp}
 $$

-1. Taxonomic profiling is performed on pre-processed reads with [`kraken2`](https://ccb.jhu.edu/software/kraken2/), and by using a customer supplied database.
-Kraken2 reports are parsed and merged into one table, including all samples.
+1. Taxonomic profiling is performed on pre-processed reads with kraken2 [Wood:2019], and by using a customer supplied database.
+Kraken2 reports are parsed and merged into one table for all samples.
-1. Sourcepredict [Borry2019Sourcepredict] is then used to predict the source proportions, based on the kraken2 taxonomic profiles, and by using customer supplied reference sources.
+1. Sourcepredict [Borry:2019] is then used to predict the source proportions, based on the kraken2 taxonomic profiles, and by using customer supplied reference sources (which should have been created with the same reference database).
-1. Both the host DNA (NormalisedReads) and sourcepredict proportion are used to predict by whom the (palaeo)faeces was produced.
+1. Both the host DNA (NormalisedReads) and sourcepredict proportion are used to predict the most likely depositor of the (palaeo)faeces.
 The probability of each reference species is calculated by:

 $$
 Probability_{sp}  = NormalisedSam2lcaProportion_{sp} * SourcepredictProportion_{sp}
 $$

-1. [`MultiQC`](http://multiqc.info/) aggregates results of several individual nf-core modules.
+1. MultiQC [Ewels:2016] aggregates results of several individual nf-core modules.
-1. [`Quartonotebook`](https://quarto.org/) creates a report with an overview of all sample results (indcl. tables and figures).
-This includes the (normalised) sam2lca results and calculations, the sourcepredict results, and DNA damage patterns analysed by pyDamage and damgeprofiler.
+1. Quartonotebook [Allaire:2024] creates a report with an overview of all sample results (incl. tables and figures).
+This includes the (normalised) sam2lca results and calculations, the sourcepredict results, and DNA damage patterns analysed by pyDamage [Borry:2021] and damageprofiler [Neukamm:2021].

 ## Output